What New Legal Challenges Do Employers Face After the Muldrow Decision?

 November 5, 2024

-The Supreme Court of the United States’ decision in Muldrow v.
-City of St. Louis drastically lowered the standard that district courts had previously applied to discriminatory transfers brought under Title VII of the Civil Rights Act of 1964.
+The recent Supreme Court of the United States’ decision in Muldrow v.
+City of St. Louis (muldrow) drastically lowered the standard that district courts had previously applied to discriminatory transfers brought under Title VII of the Civil Rights Act of 1964.
 As courts increasingly interpret Muldrow to apply beyond job transfers, employers must be vigilant about the potential legal implications and ensure their practices align with the evolving standards of discrimination law.
 Below is a discussion of the Supreme Court’s holding and the consequences this decision has on employers moving forward.

 Muldrow Facts